Peru–Philippines relations: 20th century

+21st century

+In 2003, Peru closed its embassy in Manila.
+In 2006, an honorary consulate was opened in a two-store house in Miraflores District, Lima.
+This building and an adjacent house were demolished to make way for a new building to represent the mission, which was opened in 2010.

 In 2008, Philippine President Gloria Macapagal Arroyo and Peruvian President Alan García held bilateral talks and shared commonalities talking about the kinship between their two countries.
 Following on the meeting of the two Presidents, it was announced in 2008 that the re-introduction of the Spanish language in Philippine schools in 2009 would be a very timely move as the Philippines and Peru had agreed to expand their diplomatic, bilateral and trade relations.
 In 2009, a Philippines Department of Education order titled a Mother Tongue-Based Multilingual Education (MLE) detailed a planned educational methodology which did not involve the Spanish language.

+In 2023, Peruvian President Dina Boluarte announced that her country will reopen an embassy in Manila.